 Bilingual Special Education (BSE)

-BSE provides a specialized program for students whose IEPs recommend an Integrated Co-Teaching (ICT) or Special Class (SC) with a language of instruction other than English.
-BSE is recommended on a case-by-case basis by the student's IEP team, which includes the family.
+BSE is a specialized program for students whose IEPs recommend an Integrated Co-Teaching (ICT) or Special Class (SC) with a language of instruction other than English.
+BSE is recommended on a case-by-case basis by the student's IEP team.
 BSE is a specialized program because it is not offered in every district 1-32 schools.
-Students may need to transfer schools in order to receive their IEP-recommended BSE program.
+Students may need to change schools to receive their IEP-recommended BSE program.

 Please work with your child's IEP team to consider whether a BSE program may meet your child's needs.
 For more information, read the program guide or e-mail BSEprograms@schools.nyc.gov.

 Dual Language (DL) and Transitional Bilingual Education (TBE) are two types of BSE that may be provided.

 Dual Language (DL)

-It is designed to continue developing students' home languages, as well as English language skills.
+It is designed to support developing students' home languages, as well as English language skills.

 Students receive half of their instruction in English and half of their instruction in the target (or non-English) language.